mkchenxi/Causal-Inference/Day-4/Tutorial/Tutorial-4-DID.md

 usage of the treatment group reduces on average by -5.49kWh each week under the dynamic pricing.

-# Exmaning the paralle trend assumption
+# Exmaning the parallel trend assumption

 Next, we run two sets of analyses to examine whether the pre-trends are parallel.
 Hopefully, the checks lend more credibility to the parallel